ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 }
 ```

-The result will be the following JSON
+The result will be the following JSON.

 ```json
 {